semagrow/sevod-scraper/README.md

 * **[output_file]** - output file path.
 Metadata are exported in n3 format.

 The dump file should be in NQUADS or NTRIPLES format, and it should be sorted by predicate URI.
-If you want to convert the data dump in one of the two formats you could use a tool such as rdf2rdf (http://www.l3s.de/~minack/rdf2rdf/) or similar.
+If you want to convert the data dump in one of the two formats you could use a tool such as rdf2rdf (http://www.l3s.de/~minack/rdf2rdf/).
 Also, if the dump is not sorted by predicate, you could use the sort command (e.g. sort -k 2 unsorted.nt > sorted.nt)

 ## Examples: ##